saran2020/DragRating/README.md

     app:rating_space="8dp"
     app:max_rating="5" />
 ```
+`initial_rating` - Is used to set the initial rating of the file.
+`max_rating` - Is used to set the maximum allowed number of rating.
+The number you provide here is the number of stars that will be drawn.
+`rating_space` - Can be used to control the space between two star view.

 To get the current rating use the method `getRating()` and to set the rating use method `setRating(3.5f)`.

-If you want to provide custom asset for the view, you need to set a `Map` with the multiplier for the asset and the asset like shown below.
+To provide custom asset for the view, you need to set a `Map` with the multiplier for the asset and the asset like shown below.

-For passing asset resource id in kotlin
+Passing custom asset resource id
 ```kotlin
 ratingView.setDrawableResourceAssetMap(
     mapOf(